|

 is not visible in your dog's stool.
 These drugs should not cause

 vomiting, diarrhea, or any other adverse side-effects.
+Control of

 fleas is very important in the management and prevention of tapeworm